Akuli/python-tutorial/advanced/functions.md

 are free to do that whenever you need it.

 We don't need `*args` and `**kwargs` for most of the functions we write.
-Often functions just do something and arguments are a way to change how they do that, and by not taking `*args` or `**kwargs` we can make sure that we'll get an error if the function gets an invalid argument.

 When we need to make something that takes whatever arguments it's given or call a function with arguments that come from a list we need `*args` and `**kwargs`, and there's no need to avoid them.

 I don't recommend using keyword-only arguments with functions like our `print_box`.
-It's easy enough to guess what `print_box('hello', '-')` does, and there's no need to deny that.
-It's much harder to guess what `move('file1.txt', 'file2.txt', True, False)` does, so using keyword-only arguments makes sense.
+It's easy enough to guess or remember what `print_box('hello', '-')` does, and there's no need to deny that.
+It's much harder to remember what `move('file1.txt', 'file2.txt', True, False)` does, so using keyword-only arguments makes sense.

 ## Summary